 Ski trips are more than just a mountain and some hardware to get you down.
 They are rooted in experiences and atmosphere created at the base, on the lift, and even in the mountain culture.
 How do you capture a Winter Park experience?
 Try our top 10 Must Dos while you’re here!

-Tucked warmly in a gondola, you won’t be exposed to our chilly evening temps.
+Tucked warmly in our new gondola, you won’t be exposed to those chilly evening temps.
 The anticipation and excitement that starts bubbling during your first evening ride on the mountain is supplemented with wonder and awe as you get a glimpse of the twinkling town below.
 And that’s not the only sparkle you’ll enjoy.
-Step off the Gondola and see the stars fill sky like only the mountain seclusion can allow.
+Step off the Gondola and see the stars fill the sky like only the mountain seclusion can allow.
 You’ll realize just how far away from the city you are.

-When you finally step into the mountain top lodge you are in the dreamiest of mountain venues.
-The fire is crackling, the aroma of some of the best food in the valley is making your mouth water, and your waiter is waiting to pop the bottle of bubbly (or wine) waiting for you to relax.
+When you finally step into Sunspot, you are in the dreamiest of mountain venues.
+The fire is crackling, the aroma of some of the best food in the valley is making your mouth water, and the views are spectacular.

-Not every Coloradan spends their weekends dining on mountaintops- but it is definitely a must-do bucket list option for mountain indulgence.
+Not every Coloradoan spends their weekends dining on mountaintops- but it is definitely a must-do bucket list option for mountain indulgence.

 2. Hot chocolate at Hill House

 Snow sports and hot chocolate are a pretty classic duo.
-And we have a great place to warm up with gourmet hot chocolate after a day on the mountain, a game of broomball in the Village, or of course after an hour of fun on the adjacent tubing hill.
+And we have a great place to warm up with gourmet hot chocolate after a day on the mountain or after an hour of fun on the adjacent tubing hill.

 3. Perfect conditions